Peppermint Bark Brownie Cookies

 Instructions

-• Preheat the oven to 350 degrees.
-Line two baking sheets with parchment paper and set aside.
+• Preheat the oven to 350°F. Line baking sheets with parchment paper.

 • In a large mixing bowl, combine the brownie mix, flour, oil, eggs and peppermint extract.
 Fold in the chocolate chips.